connervieira/Predator/docs/CONFIGURATION.md

                     - Level "1": Only alerts are displayed.
                     - Level "2": Only detections and other important events are displayed.
                     - Level "3": All messages are displayed.
             - `speed_display` contains settings related to displaying the current GPS speed.
-These settings are only applicable when the `realtime>gps>enabled` setting is set to `true`.
+These settings are only applicable when the `general>gps>enabled` setting is set to `true`.
                 - `enabled` is a boolean value that determines whether Predator will display the current speed at the beginning of each processing round.
                 - `unit` determines the unit of measurement that Predator will display the current speed in.
 This can only be set to one of the following values:
                     - `"mph"` for miles-per-hour